Documentation

 Example:

-In this case, the getGapText(8) method returns text of a draggable gap, not the last gap.
+In this case, the getGapText(8) method returns the text of a draggable gap, not the last gap.

 Supported commands